stacksgov/sips/sips/sip-013/sip-013-dao-standard.md

 Title: Standard for smart contract-controlled decentralised autonomous organisations on Stacks

-Author: @pxydn (pxydn@pm.me), on behalf of the labs³ DAO & the @labs3/daoos team.
+Author: @pxydn (pxydn@pm.me), on behalf of the Syvita Guild & the @syvita/daoos team.
 PGP Key: A303 BCFE CA30 DDF9

 Consideration: Technical